MicrosoftDocs/visualstudio-docs/docs/rtvs/r-workspaces-in-visual-studio.md

 ---
-title: "Workspaces in R Tools for Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 06/30/2017
+title: Workspaces in R Tools for Visual Studio | Microsoft Docs
-ms.reviewer: ""
-ms.suite: ""
+description: How to control where R code runs by using workspaces in Visual Studio. ms.custom: "" ms.date: 01/24/2018 ms.reviewer: "" ms.suite: ""
 ms.technology: